West Teaching Scholarships

-- $2500 in addition to academic scholarships awarded by Catawba with the exception of McCorkle Scholarships.
+The West Teaching Scholarship awards students in the education field up to $5,000 in addition to academic scholarships awarded by Catawba, with the exception of McCorkle Scholarships.

-- An exciting, supportive learning community of peers, business and community leaders, and faculty
+- An inspiring, supportive learning community of peers, business and community leaders, and faculty

-- Participation in leadership seminars, community, service, and scholarly researched presentations
+- Transformative participation in leadership seminars, community, service, and scholarly researched presentations

-- Early field experiences beginning in the freshman year
+- Early, real world field experiences beginning in the freshman year

 - Regional travel opportunities and cultural events